Wrangling Datasets SOP

 Tracking wrangling progress

-Wrangling progress is tracked primarily through movement of the project tracker ticket through the pipelines on the Dataset wrangling status Zenhub Board.
+Wrangling progress is tracked primarily through movement of the project tracker ticket through the status on the Dataset wrangling status Github Projects Board.

-Queued for Wrangling When created Issues should be placed here when they are created but before a wrangler actively starts working on it
+Todo When created or if project needs update Issues should be placed here when they are created but before a wrangler actively starts working on it or if project requires some kind of update

 Wrangling When in progress The primary wrangler moves the tracker ticket here when they have started working on it

-Exported in the DCP When finished The primary wrangler moves the ticket here to indicate the project is exported to the DCP.
+Verify When finished The primary wrangler moves the ticket here to indicate the project is exported to the DCP and is waiting to be verified.

 Labels are also applied to tickets to provide further information about the ticket.
 Definitions for each label and when they should be applied can be found here.